Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 The influence of mitigation measures on the urban energy balance (optional)
 ---------------------------------------------------------------------------

-There are different ways of manipulating the data using UMEP as well directly changing the input data in SUEWS to examine the influence of mitigation measures on the UEB.
-The most detailed way would be to directly changing the surface data by e.g. increasing the number of street trees.
-This can be done by e.g. using the `TreeGenerator <http://umep-docs.readthedocs.io/en/latest/pre-processor/Spatial%20Data%20Tree%20Generator.html>`__-plugin in UMEP.
+There are different ways of manipulating the data using UMEP, as well as directly changing the input data in SUEWS, to examine the influence of mitigation measures on the urban energy balance (UEB).
+The most detailed way would be to directly change the surface data by, for example, increasing the number of street trees.
+This can be done by using the `TreeGenerator <http://umep-docs.readthedocs.io/en/latest/pre-processor/Spatial%20Data%20Tree%20Generator.html>`__-plugin in UMEP, fpr example.
 This method would require that you go through the workflow of this tutorial again before you do your new model run.
 Another way is to directly manipulate input data to SUEWS at grid point level.
 This can done by e.g. changing the land cover fractions in **SUEWS_SiteSelect.txt**, the file that includes all grid-specific information used in SUEWS.

 - Make a copy of your whole input folder created from SUEWSPRepare earlier and rename it to e.g. *Input_mitigation*.
 - In that folder remove all the files beginning with *InitialConditions* **except** the one called **InitialConditionsnyc_2010.nml**.